“RENEGADE”: Joey Kramer’s Secret 1981 Supergroup During Aerosmith’s Tumultuous Era and Why It Never Took Off!

 5. Cinderella Dreamer

-In a 2012 interview with Eddie Trunk, Joey Kramer claimed to have the master tapes for the Renegade tracks, by 2020, during an online MasterClass, he changed his version stating that he did not have the tapes and that doubted the recordings were in good condition after so many years; however, by 2021 he came back to his original version and said that he still had the tapes and that he would often listen to them.
+However Joey Kramer’s inconsistent statements regarding the master tapes have added to the mystery, although he has more recently affirmed their existence.
+In a 2012 interview with Eddie Trunk, Joey Kramer claimed to have the master tapes for the Renegade tracks, by 2020, during an online MasterClass, he changed his version stating that he did not have the tapes and that doubted the recordings were in good condition after so many years.

-Marge Raymond kept a cassette tape copy of the tapes and at some point got it transferred to CD and shared it with Joey and Jimmy.
+Marge Raymond kept a cassette tape copy of the demos and at some point got it transferred to CD and shared it with Joey and Jimmy.
 Nothing came from this effort and the tracks have remained unreleased despite ongoing fan interest.
 Marge eventually got a couple of the demos played during online podcasts during the 2010s.
+“I only have cassettes.
+Fortunately, I have musician friends who own great studios.
+One of them was kind enough to let me transfer the muddy cassettes to mp3, you need an engineer for that.
+He did me a favour by letting me use his studio and engineer for free.” said Marge in 2019.

 References: